xlladdins/xll/docs/Excel4MacrosT-Z.md

 **VOLATILE**(logical)

-Logical    is a logical value specifying whether the custom function is volatile or nonvolatile.
+Logical&nbsp;&nbsp;&nbsp;&nbsp;is a logical value specifying whether the custom function is volatile or nonvolatile.
 If logical is TRUE or omitted, the function is volatile; if FALSE, nonvolatile.

 **Remarks**